Module 8: Theological Controversies

 In this section, you will find the midterm exam, covering all the course material for the first half of this course (modules 1-8).

-Below you will find the study guide for the midterm exam, which you should have been using thoughout the course so far.
+Below you will find the study guide for the midterm exam, which you should have been using throughout the course so far.

 Below you will find the answer sheet for the Midterm Exam.
 You should have this answer sheet handy as you take the objective portion of the midterm exam (either on screen or by printing it out in physical form).

-Below you will find the thumbnail link to open the actual Midterm exam.
-By clicking this link, you will be given a series of objective questions, then a series of essay questions, in random order.
+Below you will find the banner link to open the actual Midterm exam.
+By clicking this banner, you will be given a series of objective questions, then a series of essay questions, in random order.

 Answer each objective question exactly as you see the correct answer on the Midterm Exam Answer Sheet.
 Answer each essay question as you see fit.
 Answer every question and then push the Check Answers button to check your answers.
 Every question should be answered before you submit the exam.
 At the end, you will be shown your score for the objective section of the exam.